 Technical Properties Of Tinder Recommendation Engine

+Data Transferring: An HTTP interface or web socket transfers data to the application.
 XML/JSON for creating a structured data format.

-In the next part of this series, we will understand the ElasticSearch mechanism of Tinder, that enables them to match the profiles based on the recommendation engine algorithm.
+In the next part of this series, we will understand the ElasticSearch mechanism of Tinder that enables them to match the profiles based on the recommendation engine algorithm.

-If you wish to create a dating app similar to Tinder, then our dating app development company can help you.
-We have some of the most talented and experienced dating app engineers, who will understand your requirements, and accordingly design and develop a Tinder-themed dating app with robust functionalities and features.
+If you wish to create a dating app similar to Tinder, our development company can help.
+We have some of the most talented and experienced dating app engineers who understand the design principles and can follow the common architectures for apps of this kind.